lexiewangdl/java-practice/README.md

 This repository contains Java coding practices aimed at practicing algorithms, data structures, and the Java programming language.

 ## Cousera: Algorithmic Toolbox
 The following are solutions to programming assignments of the online course [Algorithmic Toolbox](https://www.coursera.org/learn/algorithmic-toolbox).
+This course is part of the [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms).

 ### Week 2
 - [Least Common Multiple](/practice-project/src/coursera/algorithmic/LeastCommonMultiple.java)